 Silvia Gonzalez Scherer has lived in areas where downtowns have fallen to the wayside.
 While participating as a Chicago artist (under pen name Silvia Gonzalez S.), Silvia assisted in the revitalization of several areas in Chicago by participating in artist-led activities.
 The activities enticed people to these areas to observe the arts which soon became a gateway for businesses.
 Thus, increasing the vitality of the surrounding areas.

 From 2011-2015, Silvia watched the downtown of Hanford experience the same slow demise she witnessed in Chicago.
-Determined to see the end of this, she contacted newspaper reporters and the Chamber of Commerce to off the suggestion that the arts can revive downtown Hanford.
+Determined to see the end of this, she contacted the Chamber of Commerce to off the suggestion that the arts can revive downtown Hanford.
 After a meeting with Mike Bertaina, the then Director of the Chamber of Commerce, permission was granted to offer free acting classes in Hanford.

-Recognizing the need for fundraising, the HMTC group undertook the massive function of doing a Dia de Los Muertos community activity.
-This was a tremendous success and now is an annual event.
-HMTC also participated in the Hanford Christmas Parade with help from Disney and Pixar.
+Recognizing the need for fundraising, the HMTC group undertook the massive function of doing a Dia de Los Muertos community activity in 2017.
+This was a tremendous success and now is an annual event called HANFORD DIA DE LOS MUERTOS.
+Hanford Multicultural Theater Company also participated in the Hanford Christmas Parade with help from Disney and Pixar.
 Disney FedEx to HMTC promotional bags from their new animated film "Coco" to give to parade viewers.

 Continuing the momentum, HMTC planned Hanford's first ever Monologue Slam in 2018 and this summer will celebrate the second Annual Hanford Monologue Slam 2019.

 Join us, and support us.
 We need you.